SUSTAINABILITY : THE DIFFERENCE

 Waste is separated

 and all glass, paper-products, plastic and cans are recycled.
-Biodegradable matter is recycled by the poultry and is –well- recycled into eggs.
+Biodegradable matter is recycled by using it as fertilizer in the garden and nursery.
 A minimum of rest-waste remains.

 We buy everything we need locally (a radius of 60 km around the reserve).
 Only if certain products cannot be sourced locally, will we look further than the radius of 60 km.
 Practically all the vegetables are produced on the farm itself and the meat come from one of our neighbours.
 We maximize the amount of organic produce used in our kitchen.
 Non sustainable food products are not part of our kitchen (such as -regrettably- most of the seafish).